-Your doctor will look at your skin.
+Your health care provider will look at your skin.
 Diagnosis is usually based on what the spots look like.

 Often, a person with this type of psoriasis has recently had a sore throat or upper respiratory infection.

 Tests to confirm the diagnosis may include:

-If you have a current or recent infection, your doctor may give you antibiotics.
+If you have a current or recent infection, your provider may give you antibiotics.

 Mild cases of guttate psoriasis are usually treated at home.
-Your doctor may recommend any of the following:
+Your provider may recommend any of the following:

 - Dandruff shampoos (over-the-counter or prescription)